Skip Navigation

 Delivering crucial services and compliance

-Our services on the project have, to date, included reviewing procurement and monitoring construction progress, while maintaining the highest quality standards.
-The scope of work includes ensuring contract compliance, budget control, contract variations and claims.
-As the project nears completion, our services continue to ensure project efficiency, cost control and value.
+Our services on the project included reviewing procurement and monitoring construction progress, while maintaining the highest quality standards.
+The scope of work included ensuring contract compliance, budget control, contract variations and claims.
+As the project neared completion, our services ensured project efficiency, cost control and value.

 Promoting sustainable solutions

-The client has targeted LEED gold certification for the corporate tower.
+The complex obtained LEED Gold Certification for the corporate tower.
 LEED-certified buildings focus on occupant well-being, offering a healthier and more satisfying indoor space while addressing community and public health.
 The complex’s energy systems have been designed to achieve an 11 percent reduction in consumption, compared to similar scale properties, and a 45 percent reduction in water usage has been achieved using non-potable water and low water plumbing systems.

 For further information contact: